Carlos-M-A/notes/python/python.md

     <statements>
 ```

-'with' statement can be used in exception handling to make the code cleaner and much more readable.
-Try-except is more common though.
+`with` statement can be used in exception handling to make the code cleaner and much more readable. `Try-except` is more common though.

 ```python
 # file handling